arcus/education_modules/quality_assurance_template.md

   * [ ] only level-1 header in the entire document.
 * [ ] Overview section immediately following Title
   * [ ] surrounded in div with class overview
+  * [ ] Comment is at the top of the Overview, linked from YAML rather than rewritten
   * [ ] "Is this module right for me?" contents linked from long_description YAML rather than rewritten
   * [ ] "Estimated time to completion" contents linked from estimated_time YAML rather than rewritten
   * [ ] Prerequisites listed